kitciruelas/soteros_client/RECAPTCHA_SETUP.md

 ## Setup Steps

-### 1. Create a .env file in the frontend directory
+### 1. Create a .env file in the client directory
-Create a `.env` file in the `frontend/` directory with the following content:
+Create a `.env` file in the `client/` directory with the following content:

 ```env
 # API Configuration